Program Coordinator I (HOPWA)

 - Ability to coach and mentor staff

-- Client- focused, Prompt, collaborative/team player, ability to delegate, mentorship skills, effective stress management, leadership skills, conflict resolution/mediation
+- Client- focused, prompt, collaborative/team player, ability to delegate, mentorship skills, effective stress management, leadership skills, and conflict resolution/mediation

 - Master’s Degree of Social Work

 - Ability to work with people from various backgrounds and/or limited English capabilities